≡ Menu

 Life insurance:

-The death benefit can be used for any purpose and the policyholder or the beneficiaries can decide how to use it.
+The death benefit can be used for any purpose, and the policyholder or the beneficiaries can decide how to use it.

 Advantages of Burial Insurance

-3. Provides peace of mind: Knowing that the costs of your funeral and other end-of-life expenses will be covered can provide peace of mind for both you and your loved ones.
+3. Provides peace of mind: Knowing that the costs of your funeral and other end-of-life expenses will be covered can provide peace of mind for you and your loved ones.

 5. Available for those with pre-existing medical conditions: Some policies may be available for those with pre-existing medical conditions, providing a coverage option for those who may not qualify for traditional life insurance.